 Our intake of cheese is just about as high as our intake of sugar-free Jello when we’re following the Atkins plan.
 It’s tasty… and filling!
 But you’ve got to be careful — not all cheeses are low-carb as cheddar cheese is.

-NET CARBS CALCULATION: Net carbs are calculated by taking the grams of total carbohydrates and subtracting the grams of fiber and the grams of sugar alcohol as found in the Nutrition Facts box on the side of the product.
+How To Determine Net Carbs: Net carbs are calculated by taking the grams of total carbohydrates and subtracting the grams of fiber and the grams of sugar alcohol, as found in the Nutrition Facts box on the side of the product.

 To me it tastes like Cherry Coke, so I’ve always thought of these after-dinner drinks as dessert anyway.